-Gabby shot her a wounded expression.
-Her parents half-hid their smiles behind their hands.
+Gabby shot her a wounded expression and her parents half-hid their smiles behind their hands.

-Silverware scrapped and clinked as they finished their meal.
+Silverware scraped and clinked as they finished their meal.
 Harry picked his way through with great care, grimacing faintly with each olive until the clock chimed from the kitchen wall.

 ‘You need to return to Hogwarts,’ Fleur said.

 Harry glanced up at the clock, then nodded.
 ‘I do.’

 ‘You are welcome to stay,’ maman suggested.
 ‘There are plenty of spare rooms.’

 Gabby pulled her feet back under her chair.
 ‘Or you can just share with Fleur, Harry.
 I’m sure she’d prefer that.’

 ‘I’d be missed if I was away for any longer,’ Harry said.
 ‘But thank you.
 The food was fantastic and it was nice to finally meet you.’

 A small pout crept onto Fleur’s lips.
 Make it sound like I kept us apart, why don’t you?